 - cancer that has spread to the brain from somewhere else in the body (secondary brain tumour)

 You are most likely to have it for small tumours that measure less than 3 cm across.

 Secondary brain tumours are different from primary brain tumours.
 We have separate information about secondary brain tumours.

-How often you have stereotactic radiotherapy and radiosurgery
+How often do you have stereotactic radiotherapy and radiosurgery?

-The full dose of stereotactic radiotherapy treatment is usually divided into a number of smaller doses called fractions.
-The number of fractions you have can vary from between 3 and 8.
+The full dose of stereotactic radiotherapy treatment is usually divided into smaller doses called fractions.
+The number of fractions you have can vary from between 2 and 5.
 You have one treatment (fraction) a day.